benwigley/rendr-guides/data_adapter.md

 You will only need to do this if the default provided RestAdapter doesn't do what you need.

 To get started create a new folder in your project root called `server/`.
-We keep things like the DataAdapter ourside of the `app/` directory because they are server-side only, and should never get send to the Client.
+We keep things like the DataAdapter outside of the `app/` directory because they are server-side only and should never get sent to the Client.

-Next create our `data_adapter.js` in a new folder called `libs/`.
+Next create `data_adapter.js` in a new folder called `libs/`.

-Override the __request__ method
+Overriding the __request__ method

 ```javascript
 MyCustomAdapter.prototype.request = function(req, api, options, callback) {